a-newbie-dev/Byom/Readme.txt

     + Multiple soundscape options for different moods
     + Peaceful background audio for practice

+😊 Happiness Hub - Interactive Wellbeing Center:
+    + Daily mood tracker with visual selection and weekly progress charts
+    + Gratitude journal for recording and reflecting on daily appreciations
+    + Interactive affirmations with positive messages and favorites system
+    + Smile & laugh counter to track and celebrate moments of joy
+    + Acts of kindness tracker with suggested activities for spreading positivity
+    + Joy activities library with mood-based activity recommendations
+    + Daily inspirational quotes for motivation and reflection
+    + Buy Happiness store with coin-based reward system for premium features
+    + Comprehensive analytics tracking happiness patterns and personal growth
+    + Gamification elements with coin earning, streaks, and achievement system

+🗺️ Journey - Personal Growth Tracking:
+    + Progress visualization with interactive charts and milestones
+    + Spiritual development tracking across Body, Mind, and Soul dimensions
+    + Goal setting with customizable targets and achievements
+    + Reflection journal for documenting insights and breakthroughs
+    + Growth metrics measuring consistency and engagement
+    + Personal insights powered by activity data and patterns

 ⏰ Meditation Timer:
     + Customizable session durations (1 min - 1 hour)
     + Multiple ambient sound options